Expose local services through self-hosted or public relays.

 -

-Anonymous Relay Network — Because relays are trustless, you can connect to any public relay in the registry without compromising your privacy.
-Combine self-hosted relays with public relays in a pool — or chain them in a multi-hop route — to split trust across independent operators you choose.
+Anonymous Relay Network - Connect to public relays without a hosted account or central operator.
+Combine self-hosted relays with public relays in a pool to split trust across independent operators you choose.

 -

-Multi-Hop Relay Routing — Chain multiple relays together (similar to Tor).
-No single relay knows both the origin and the destination of the traffic.
+Multi-Hop Relay Routing - Chain multiple relays together so no single relay knows both the origin and the destination.
 Use

 --multi-hop-depth 3to select a three-hop route automatically. -

-No Accounts, No API Keys — Authentication uses SIWE (Sign-In with Ethereum) with a locally generated secp256k1 key pair.
+No Accounts, No API Keys - Authentication uses SIWE-compatible signing with a locally generated secp256k1 key pair.
 No email, no registration, no vendor lock-in.

 | Portal | ngrok | Cloudflare Tunnel | frp | |